guigrpa/oao/README.md

 ### `oao bootstrap`

 Installs all sub-package dependencies using **yarn**.
 External dependencies are installed normally, whereas those belonging to the monorepo itself are `yarn link`ed.

+Development-only dependencies can be skipped by enabling the `--production` option, or setting the `NODE_ENV` environment variable to `production`.

 ### `oao add <sub-package> <deps...>`